-Reaching the European Green Deal objectives will require large public and private investments, which is why at least 30% of the EUR 1.8 trillion24 from Europe's new long-term budget and NextGenerationEU will be spent to tackle climate change.
-Under the NextGenerationEU's flagship, the Recovery and Resilience Facility, at least 37% of the funds allocated to Member States must be climate measures that contribute to the green transition25.
-This public funding will also be important to leverage private investments that by necessity will fund the major share of the needed investments.
+Reaching the European Green Deal objectives will require large public and private investments, which is why at least 30% of the EUR 1.8 trillion from Europe's new long-term budget and NextGenerationEU will be spent to tackle climate change.
+Under the NextGenerationEU's flagship, the Recovery and Resilience Facility, at least 37% of the funds allocated to Member States must be climate measures that contribute to the green transition.